wmcnally/kapao/README.md

 # YOLOPose

+**THIS REPOSITORY IS UNDER ACTIVE DEVELOPMENT.
+USE WITH CAUTION.**

+YOLOPose is an efficient bottom-up multi-person human pose estimation model.
+When not using test-time augmentation, it is much faster and more accurate than previous methods like DEKR and HigherHRNet.

-[comment]: <> (The official PyTorch implementation for the paper [Modeling Keypoints and Objects as Poses for Bottom-up Human Pose Estimation]&#40;&#41;.)
+This repository contains the official PyTorch implementation for the paper: **Modeling Keypoints and Objects as Poses for Bottom-up Human Pose Estimation** (link coming soon).

-This repository was forked from ultralytics/yolov5 at commit [5487451](https://github.com/ultralytics/yolov5/tree/5487451) (before the release v6.0)
+Our code was forked from ultralytics/yolov5 at commit [5487451](https://github.com/ultralytics/yolov5/tree/5487451).

 ### Environment Setup
 1. If you haven't already, [install Anaconda or Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).